 If stretching exercises are part of your workout routine, it's best to do them after the warm-up or cool-down phase, when your muscles are already warm.

-Stretching can improve range of motion about a joint and flexibility.
+Stretching can improve flexibility and range of motion about a joint.
 Stretching may also help improve your performance in some activities by allowing your joints to move through their full range of motion.
 However, studies haven't consistently shown that stretching helps prevent muscle soreness or injury.

 Be kind to your body

 Finding time for regular aerobic workouts — plus warming up and cooling down — can be challenging.
-But you can make the time if you get creative.
-For example, walking to and from the gym can be your warm-up and cool-down.
-Remember, be kind and give your body time to adjust to the demands of your workout.
+But with a little creativity, you can probably fit it in.
+For example, walking to and from the gym can be your warmup and cool-down.

 See more In-depth